William S. Paley: Early life and education

-William Paley matriculated at Western Military Academy in Alton, Illinois but later transferred to, and recorded his degree from, the University of Pennsylvania, where he was a member of the Theta chapter of Zeta Beta Tau fraternity.
-He was expecting to take an increasingly active role running the family cigar business upon graduation.
+William Paley attended the Western Military Academy in Alton, Illinois, then graduated from, the University of Pennsylvania, where he was a member of the Theta chapter of Zeta Beta Tau fraternity.
+He was expecting to take an increasingly active role running the family cigar business after college.

 In 1927, Samuel Paley, Leon Levy (who was married to Paley's sister, Blanche), and some business partners bought a struggling Philadelphia-based radio network of 16 stations called the Columbia Phonographic Broadcasting System.
 Samuel Paley's intention was to use his acquisition as an advertising medium for promoting the family's cigar business, which included the La Palina brand.
 Within a year, under William's leadership, cigar sales had more than doubled, and, in 1928, the Paley family secured majority ownership of the network from their partners.
 Within a decade, William S. Paley had expanded the network to 114 affiliate stations.